hashicorp/terraform-provider-google/website/docs/r/gke_backup_backup_plan.html.markdown

 * `protected_pod_count` -
   The number of Kubernetes Pods backed up in the last successful Backup created via this BackupPlan.

+* `state` -
+  The State of the BackupPlan.

+* `state_reason` -
+  Detailed description of why BackupPlan is in its current state.

 ## Timeouts